 Consumer Loans.
 Consumer loans consist primarily of loans originated through our POS program.
 Since 2011, the Bank has offered collateralized and uncollateralized loans without prepayment penalties to finance the purchase of retail goods and services, such as pianos, spas, and home improvements.
 Loan applications are submitted at the point-of-sale through an online portal.
 Historically, all of the loans originated through our POS lending program have been held on our balance sheet.
-We currently manage the credit risk associated with these loans through a variety of processes, including targeting super prime (FICO score of 720 and higher), prime (FICO score of 660 through 719) and near-prime (FICO score of 640 through 659) borrowers, prudent underwriting, proper administration, careful servicing, proactive collection policies and comprehensive merchant due diligence.
-Loan terms are generally 60 months and interest rates current range from 7.0% to 14.5%.
-We utilize a high degree of automation in this program and track loan applications, analyze credit and approve loans by deploying a combination of FinView[TM] and "off-the-shelf" technology solutions.
-The majority of the approximately \$5.5 million and \$4.8 million in consumer loans outstanding as of December 31, 2020 and September 30, 2021, respectively, that were not generated through our Strategic Programs were originated in connection with our POS lending program.
+We currently manage the credit risk associated with these loans through a variety of processes, including targeting prime and near-prime borrowers, prudent underwriting, proper administration, careful servicing, proactive collection policies and comprehensive merchant due diligence.
+We utilize a high degree of automation in this program and track loan applications, analyze credit and approve loans by deploying a combination of FinSightTM and "off-the-shelf" technology solutions.
+In 2020, a majority of the approximately \$5.5 million in consumer loans outstanding as of December 31, 2020, that were not generated through our Strategic Programs were originated in connection with our POS lending program.
 In 2020, we originated approximately \$2.8 million in POS loans and held approximately \$4.4 million of POS loans on our balance sheet as of December 31, 2020.
-During the nine months ended September 30, 2021, we originated approximately \$1.8 million in POS loans and held approximately \$3.9 million of POS loans on our balance sheet as of September 30, 2021.
 We expect to expand this program via enhanced marketing efforts.
-Excluding the impact of \$2.3 million in PPP loan balances outstanding as of September 30, 2021, our consumer loans comprised 1.9% of the Bank's total loan portfolio.
+Excluding the impact of \$107.1 million in SBA PPP balances outstanding as of December 31, 2020, our consumer loans comprised 3.6% of the Bank's total loan portfolio.